Introduction: Fringed Paper Quilling Earrings

 Earrings, especially if colourful and simple look great!
 But why waste time searching for the perfect ones?
 Instead you can make your very own earrings of your taste, that too with paper!
 This instructable will you how you can make your very own earrings using paper quilling.
-This is one my mom's beautiful creations with paper quilling and I decided to share it!
+This is one of my beautiful creations with paper quilling for my mom and I decided to share it!

 Step 1: Gather the Things That You'll Need!